25 Most Futuristic U.S. Colleges and Universities

 As the architect would put it, they’ve made an environment full of natural light where various perspectives can be discussed in different areas.
 The transparency of open spaces underpins the collaboration between different global perspectives and academic disciplines.

-Perry World House is built to present a strong purpose while projecting a comfortable and welcoming image.
-Its primary facade conveys the school’s intention to preserve its past and embrace its future, all at once in one building.
+Perry World House was built to present a strong purpose while creating a comfortable and welcoming image.
+Its primary facade conveys the school’s intention to preserve its past and embrace its future all at once in one building.

 Screaming Eagles Arena